seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 Consequence 3), so a live estimator that included them would not be the estimator the threshold was measured on.
 Coverage is 25 of 28 by declaration (inv.
 41).

+**The threshold and its consumer must be the same random variable (inv.
+47).**
+`listExhaustion` compares the **median of the list**; the TZ-11 calibration measured the p90 of the distribution of **individual coin-days**.
+Averaging 25 correlated coins removes idiosyncratic dispersion, so the two objects have different upper tails: under a driftless null at ρ = 0.75 the coin-day p90 is 1.38 while the list-median p90 is 1.27.
+A percentile of one is not a percentile of the other.
+The constant was measured on the wrong distribution, and that is a specification defect, not an execution failure.

-**Registered adoption rule, fixed before the number exists (inv.
+**Registered adoption rule — fired, and the failure is in the rule (inv.
 23).**
-`DAY_RANGE_ABNORMAL` = the pooled 90th percentile of the coin-day distribution over the archive, rounded to two decimals, taken as-is; adopted only inside `1.60 … 4.00`, and outside that window the consumer is not built and the answer is a new TZ, never a nudged number.
+The rule was: `DAY_RANGE_ABNORMAL` = the pooled 90th percentile of the coin-day distribution, rounded to two decimals, taken as-is, admissible only inside `1.60 … 4.00`; outside it the consumer is not built and the answer is a new TZ, never a nudged number.
+The archive run returned **1.59** — 24 384 coin-days over 24 of the 25 spot assets, `GRAM` having no archive history — the script exited non-zero, no constant was adopted and no consumer was built. **The rule worked.**
+The window did not: `1.60` sits above the p95 of both relevant nulls (single coin 1.54, list median 1.40), so the floor was roughly 15 % too high before any data existed, resting on the premise withdrawn above. **`1.59` against `1.60` is a coincidence of magnitude, not a near miss, and the window is never widened to admit it** — moving a band to pass an observed number is fitting.
+The replacement rule is derived from the null distribution of the list median and registered before the re-run.
 Once adopted the constant is pinned to the run that produced it (inv.
 46).

+**A second coverage defect, live only.** `listExhaustion` iterates every row with a `cd` and does not read the venue declaration, so on the live board it would pool all 28 rows while the calibration covers 25 spot (§3.14, inv.
+41).
+The three `fut:true` assets read their range off the perpetual against a spot-index `volatility`; including them is exactly the mismatch §3.16 forbids.

 **State at this revision.** `dayRangeRatio` and `listExhaustion` exist in `index.html` and are reachable from nothing: `abnormal` is hardcoded `false`, `reg.day` is referenced nowhere, and no output enters `scoreCandidate`, `tradeGeometry`, `leverageDecision`, `directionVerdict` or the journal writer.
+**The constant does not exist and is not scheduled to exist until the rule is re-registered on the list-median distribution.** The calibration has now run once, on a runner, and its full decile table lives in `CryptoReports/TZ-11-exhaustion-threshold-report.md`; the run's own record file was not committed, because a record that pins no constant would look authoritative and pin nothing.
+Measured on the two journaled days by replaying the production
-The constant does not exist, because the archive is unreachable from an implementation session (inv.
-44) and the calibration has never run.
-Measured on the two journaled days by replaying the production functions: **1.69** on 2026-08-21 (6 of 25 coins above 2.0) and **2.43** on 2026-08-22 (20 of 25).
-Two days are not a distribution and do not bound the percentile.
+functions: **1.69** on 2026-08-21 (6 of 25 coins above 2.0) and **2.43** on
+2026-08-22 (20 of 25).
+Both sit near the coin-day p90–p95, which is what two of the most violent sessions of the quarter should read; two days are not a distribution and bound nothing.

 ---